 Welcome to another episode of 7-Minute Marketing with Pam.
 My name is Pam Didner, and I love sharing a little dose of B2B, digital and content marketing, seven minutes at a time.

 A friend asked me if I feel lonely working for myself.
 It’s funny that question has never popped into my mind in the past three and half years.
 Then, I decided to sit back and to give it some serious thought.
+So, here are several entrepreneurship tips.

 The concept of loneliness